 Social Responsibility is the duty of individuals and companies to act in the best interests of their environment and society as a whole.

-Economic Benefits to Social Responsibility
+Economic Benefits to Social Responsibility of business

 However, appeasing customers isn’t the only reason businesses need to focus on social responsibility.
-They also do it because social responsibility provides economic stability and dependability.
+They also do it because social responsibility of business provides economic stability and dependability.
 When companies of all sizes are expected to uphold the same standards then they all find themselves playing by the same rules.
 Which means we all have a chance to grow.
 It gives everyone dependable market conditions to estimate costs and profits.
 And this allows for corporate competition, gives consumers options and supports a more equal playing field.

 When it comes to supporting workers’ rights and protecting the environment no one is exempt from doing their part.
 All businesses have to ensure safe working conditions for their employees.
 We all have to allow for federal holidays or pay additional holiday wages if we need to stay open.
 Large businesses pay for garbage disposal and so do small ones, just on a much different scale.
 We all pay business insurance, workers’ comp and unemployment benefits.